 EPS | Earnings per share. |

-European waterfall | The waterfall refers to the order in which investment proceeds in a fund are distributed between participants.
-Under an European-style distribution, performance fees are calculated by reference to all fund investments and not just completed investments.
-The manager will not participate in a portion of profits/performance fee/carry until the full amount of investor’s capital and preferred return have been fully satisfied. |
+European Waterfall | The waterfall refers to the order in which investment proceeds in a fund are distributed between Fund participants.
+Under an European-style distribution, Carried Interest hurdles are calculated by reference to all fund investments and not

 Excluded US Person | Means a holder of Shares (or a person who seeks to be registered as a holder of Shares) whom the directors of OBL have determined (i) is a US Person who is not a Qualified Purchaser or a Knowledgeable Employee or (ii) holds or will hold Shares for the account or benefit of any US Person who is not a Qualified Purchaser or a Knowledgeable Employee. |

-First generation fund (s) | OBL’s Fund 1, and Funds 2&3 established by the Group in 2017 with generally consistent terms to each other. |
+First Generation Fund (s) | OBL’s Fund 1, & Fund 2&3; which were established by the Group in 2017 with generally consistent terms. |

-Fourth generation fund | OBL’s Fund 8 as raised in 2022. |
+Fourth Generation Fund | OBL’s Fund 8 as raised in 2022. |

-Fund commitments | The amount of capital agreed to be provided to an OBL Fund from OBL and external investors. |
+Fund Commitments | The amount of capital agreed to be provide to an OBL Fund external investors and OBL. |

 Funds | Means funds, or fund like structures, that OBL manages, advises and invests into.
-It includes Fund 1, Fund 2&3, Fund 4, Fund 5, Fund 6, Fund 7 and Fund 8. |
+It includes Fund 1, Fund 2&3, Fund 4 Series I, Fund 5 Series I, Fund 6, Fund 8,Fund 9, Fund 4 Series II and Fund 5 Series II. |

 Funded investments | Refers to investments where the Group has entered an unconditional binding contract. |

-Funds deployed | Refer to capital deployed. |
+Funds deployed | Refer to Capital deployed. |

-Funds 2&3 | Funding structure for investments in the RoW established in 2017 with Fund commitments of AUD 189 million. |
+Funds 2&3 | Funding structure for Litigation Investments in the RoW established in 2017 with Fund commitments of AUD 189 million. |

-Fund 4 | Funding structure for investments in the US established in 2019 with Fund commitments of USD 500 million. |
+Fund 4 (Series I) | Funding structure for Litigation Investments in the US established in 2019 with Fund commitments of USD 500 million. |

-Fund 4 (series II) | Potential funding structure to follow-on from Fund 4 with same mandate, investors and terms and further Fund commitments of USD 500 million. |
+Fund 4 (Series II) | Funding structure follow-on from Fund 4 (Series I), with the same mandate. |

-Fund 6 | Funding structure for investments focused on EMEA purchased as part of OBE Group in 2019.
-Established in 2017 with Fund commitments of EUR 150 million. |
+Fund 6 | Funding structure established in 2017 for investments focused on EMEA, purchased as part of OBE Group in 2019, with Fund commitments of EUR 188 million.
+This Fund is in the harvest phase post the end of the applicable investment period. |

-Fund 8 | Funding structure established in 2022 focused on investing up to EUR 300 million in global enforcement investments. |
+Fund 8 | Funding structure closed in 1Q24 focused on investing up to EUR 150 million in global enforcement investments. |

-IC approved/ Conditionally funded | Refers to investment opportunities that are approved for investment subject to internally set conditions which are currently not satisfied.
-The conditions may relate to the state of the funding contract, or bookbuild, loss quantification, discovery, or other evidence or procedural requirements. |
+IC approved / conditionally funded | Refers to investments that are approved by the Group’s internal investment process but have not reached an unconditional status.
+This may relate to the state of the funding contract, or book build, loss quantification, discovery or other evidence requirements. |

 ICC | International Chamber of Commerce. |